Tromero-AI/Tromero-Tailor/README.md

-# Tromero Closed AI
+# Tromero Tailor AI

 ## Installation

-To install Tromero Closed AI, you can use pip.
+To install Tromero Tailor AI, you can use pip.

 ```
 pip install tromero_tailor
 ```

 ## Getting Started

+Ensure you have set up both your OpenAi key and your Tromero key.
+You can follow the instructions on our site to create a Tromero key

 ### Importing the Package

 First, import the TailorAI class from the AITailor package: